 Districts have a responsibility to provide best practices related to parent involvement to participating Title I, Part A Schools:

 - Coordinate community partnerships with other programs

 - Involve staff and parents in the solutions that improve and strengthen family involvement

-- Monitor each Title I, Part A school to ensure these responsibilities are met:
+Monitor each Title I, Part A School to ensure these responsibilities are met:

-- Develop a parental involvement policy.
+- Develop a parent and family engagement policy.

 - Offer flexible meeting times.

 - Provide information to parents about the school's program, and includes parent information guides.

 - Develop and use a School–Parent Compact.